Floor Joists: Use Manfuctured or 2x’s?

 In my experience, manufactured floor joists are the best alternative in most cases.
 Most rough carpenters now have experience installing these.
 And, the supplier typically will provide the layout at no extra charge if you buy from them.
 These manufactured floor joists can provide a solid floor if you go with a L/480 deflection criteria.
 Basically, the deflection criteria is used to determine the joist size and spacing.
 The “L” indicates the span and as the bottom number gets bigger, the deflection goes down.
-L/360 is typically the code minimum.
+L/360 is typically the building code minimum.
 You will notice the floor bounce some if you are a heavier person walking across a floor designed at L/360.
 And who can argue with the price for the manufactured product…plus, we may save a few trees while we are at it.

 For more tips on saving money with engineered products, check out our post titled…Old Growth Lumber: Reduce and Save Money When Building.
 Have you ever thought about building your own home?
 Be sure to stop by the Armchair Builder How to Build Your Own Home resource page.